MILCANN : A neural network assessed tSZ map for galaxy cluster detection: tSZ candidate detection

 \subsubsection{Purity}

-Then, we estimate the purity of the catalog by performing the detection of tSZ sources on the MILCANN map and the MILCANN noise simulation from Sect.~\ref{sec_noise}.
-This estimate does not account for all foreground residuals in the MILCANN map.
-Thus this estimate may slightly over-estimate the purity of the HAD catalog.
+We estimated the purity of the catalogue by performing the detection of tSZ sources on the MILCANN map and the MILCANN noise simulation from Sect.~\ref{sec_noise}.
+This estimate does not account for all foreground residuals in the MILCANN map which thus may slightly over-estimate the purity of the HAD catalogue.
 We found $N^{(1)}_{\rm det}$ detections for the MILCANN map and $N^{(2)}_{\rm det}$ for the simulated noise map.
 We performed the detection for several detection thresholds.
 The purity is obtained as $P = \frac{N^{(1)}_{\rm det} - N^{(2)}_{\rm det}}{N^{(1)}_{\rm det}}$.

-On Fig.~\ref{purefig} we present the purity as a function of the detection threshold.
-For the threshold used in the construction of the HAD catalog we derived an estimated purity above 90\%.
+In figure ~\ref{purefig}, we present the purity as a function of the detection threshold.
+For the threshold, $D_t = 3$ , used in the construction of the HAD catalogue, we derived an estimated purity above 90\%.